Skip to Main Content

 Keri Putnam

-Keri Putnam is the Executive Director of Sundance Institute, where she oversees the annual Sundance Film Festival as well as the Institute Labs, grants, mentorships, smaller festivals, public events, and workshops offered year-round and globally.
-Before joining the Institute, Putnam served as President of Production for Miramax Films, where she was responsible for production, acquisitions, co-production and development.
-During her tenure, Miramax Films won and was nominated for multiple Academy Awards, including the Best Picture Academy Award for the Coen Brothers’ No Country for Old Men, and acting awards for Paul Thomas Anderson’s There Will be Blood, Stephen Frears’ The Queen, and Ben Affleck's Gone Baby Gone.
-Prior to joining Miramax in 2006, Putnam was Executive Vice President of HBO Films, responsible for the development and production of films for both the cable network and theatrical release.
-Putnam supervised more than 50 HBO films and was responsible for some of the division's most successful projects.
-A graduate of Harvard University, Putnam began her career working in region theater.
+Before joining the Institute, Putnam served as president of production for Miramax Films, where she was responsible for production, acquisitions, co-production, and development.
+During her tenure, Miramax Films won and was nominated for multiple Academy Awards, including the Best Picture Academy Award for the Coen Brothers’ No Country for Old Men, and acting awards for Paul Thomas Anderson’s There Will be Blood, Stephen Frears’ The Queen, and Ben Affleck’s Gone Baby Gone.
+Prior to joining Miramax in 2006, Putnam was executive vice president of HBO Films, responsible for the development and production of films for both the cable network and theatrical release.
+Putnam supervised more than 50 HBO films and was responsible for some of the division’s most successful projects.
+A graduate of Harvard University, Putnam began her career working in regional theater.
 She serves on the board of Women in Film Los Angeles, the advisory council of the Office of the Arts at Harvard University, and as a mentor at the Stark Producing Program at USC.

 Robert Richardson is a three-time Academy Award winner for Best Cinematography for his work on both Martin Scorsese's Hugo and The Aviator and Oliver Stone's epic tapestry, JFK.

 Richardson has enjoyed a successful long-standing relationship with Stone.
-By cultivating the ability to adopt a wide variety of visual styles as a survival guide, their artistic partnership flourished on a number of films, including Natural Born Killers, Nixon, Born on the Fourth of July and Platoon, the latter two of which garnered Richardson Academy Award nominations.
+By cultivating the ability to adopt a wide variety of visual styles as a survival guide, their artistic partnership flourished on a number of films, including Natural Born Killers, Nixon, Born on the Fourth of July, and Platoon, the latter two of which garnered Richardson Academy Award nominations.

 He has done additional beautiful work for Scorsese (Casino, Bringing Out the Dead) as well as for other prominent directors, such as Robert Redford (The Horse Whisperer) and Barry Levinson (Wag the Dog).

-He has also photographed several documentaries with Errol Morris, including Fast, Cheap and Out of Control; Mr. Death; and the unflinching Abu Ghraib documentary Standard Operating Procedure.
+He has also photographed several documentaries with Errol Morris, including Fast, Cheap and Out of Control, Mr. Death, and the unflinching Abu Ghraib documentary Standard Operating Procedure.

 Steven Soderbergh

-Steven Soderbergh is a writer, director, producer, cinematographer and editor.
-His television series, The Knick, is currently airing on Cinemax.
+His television series The Knick is currently airing on Cinemax.
 He earned an Oscar nomination for Best Original Screenplay for his directorial debut, sex, lies, and videotape, and the Academy Award in 2000 for directing Traffic, the same year he was nominated for Erin Brockovich.

-Among his other credits are the films Side Effects, Magic Mike, Haywire, Contagion, And Everything Is Going Fine, The Girlfriend Experience, The Informant, Che, the Ocean’s trilogy, The Good German, Bubble, Solaris, Full Frontal, The Limey, Out of Sight, Grey’s Anatomy, Schizopolis, The Underneath, King of the Hill and Kafka.
+Among his other credits are the films Side Effects, Magic Mike, Haywire, Contagion, And Everything Is Going Fine, The Girlfriend Experience, The Informant, Che, the Oceans trilogy, The Good German, Bubble, Solaris, Full Frontal, The Limey, Out of Sight, Grey’s Anatomy, Schizopolis, The Underneath, King of the Hill and Kafka.

-Soderbergh’s television film Behind the Candelabra, for which he won a 2013 Emmy Award for Outstanding Directing, debuted on HBO in May 2013.
+Soderbergh’s television film Behind the Candelabra, for which he won a 2013 Emmy Award for Outstanding Directing, debuted on HBO in 2013.
 In 2009, he created and directed the play Tot Mom for the Sydney Theatre Company.
 While in Sydney he also directed the film The Last Time I Saw Michael Gregg.
-In April 2014, he directed the world premiere of Scott Burns’ new play, The Library, at New York’s Public Theater.
+In 2014, he directed the world premiere of Scott Burns’ new play, The Library, at New York’s Public Theater.

-Douglas C. Steiner
+Douglas Steiner

-Douglas C. Steiner, chairman of Steiner Studios, has led the fight to re-establish New York's position as a world-class entertainment production center.
-Not only did he build Steiner Studios, New York's first Hollywood-style film and television production facility, but he also spearheaded the creation of the New York State Film Production Credit and each of its four renewals and expansions.
+Not only did he build Steiner Studios, New York’s first Hollywood-style film and television production facility, but he also spearheaded the creation of the New York State Film Production Credit and each of its four renewals and expansions.

 Steiner has served on panels for Crain's New York Business and the New York City Office of the Mayor, and he is the recipient of awards from the Brooklyn International Film Festival as well as numerous New York political organizations.
 In his other job as a real estate developer, he has built and continues to lease and manage millions of square feet of commercial property.
 He is currently developing more than $600 million of residential and studio properties.